-(19) No contract shall be made for a period in excess of 20 years.
+(19) No contract shall be made or entered into by or on behalf of the district for a period in excess of 20 years.

 Section 7.
 Exemption from taxation.-Since the exercise of the powers conferred by this act constitutes action by a political subdivision performing essential public functions and since the property of the district constitutes public property used for public purposes, all assets and properties of the district, including property acquired through the foreclosure of any tax or assessment lien, are exempt from all taxes imposed by the state or any political subdivision, agency, or instrumentality of the state.